nmachine-io/doc-site/docs/models/models-overview.md

 ## Computation Inside Descriptors

 The biggest difference between descriptors in KAMA and Kubernetes is templating.
-Kubernetes is purely declarative: once you submit a resource descriptor with `kubectl apply`, its attributes are forever taken at face value.
+In Kubernetes, once you submit a resource descriptor with `kubectl apply`, its attributes are forever taken at face value.
 You can't say things like `replicas: <number_of_nodes + 1>`.